Solanadiamondfinder/sol_sniper_advanced_algo/README.md

+** 💼 Your Key to Profitable Solana Trades—Powered by Advanced algorithms **
+In a market where every second counts, you need a tool that works as hard as you do.
+Our Solana sniper bot uses advanced algorithms to monitor the market and make split-second decisions, ensuring you never miss out on a profitable trade.
+Whether you're aiming for short-term gains or building a long-term portfolio, our bot is your trusted partner.
+Experience the power of automated trading and take your Solana investments to the next level.
+Start profiting like a pro today!

 **Solana SPL Token Sniper Bot** that listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
 Depending on the speed of the RPC node, the purchase usually happens before the token is available on Raydium UI for swapping.